collabscore/documents/case-music-infoset.md

 ### Structuring the score

 The first hierarchy is almost explicit in all score encodings we are aware of.
-A score is made of parts.
+A score is made of *parts*.
 A group (of parts) consists of a set of subparts, and mostly serves the organizational aspect of the score.
-For instance, the orchestral material	of a concerto score typically defines a group for wind instruments, another one for 	string instruments, etc.  A single encapsulates the music notation elements assigned to an individual performer (instrument or vocal).
+For instance, the orchestral material	of a concerto score typically defines a group for wind instruments, another one for 	string instruments, etc.  A single part encapsulates the music notation elements assigned to an individual performer (instrument or vocal).
 The following figure shows for instance a single part for the soloist (piano), another one for the violins, cellos, etc.
-A single part contains one or several voices.
+A single part contains one or several *voices*.

 ![Structure of a score: parts and voices](figures/ScoreStructure.png)

 ### Structuring musical flows: voices as serializations of rhythmic trees

 A voice is generally seen as a sequence of events.
-I believe that it is much more interesting to unveil the rhythmic organization of the temporal space that supports these events.
+I believe that it is much more interesting to unveil the rhythmic organization of the temporal space that supports these events, and to use this organization as a reference to represent voices.
 To state it briefly: events cannot be assigned to any offset in a continuous temporal space.
-They rather fall  on a discrete 'grid' which itself is the result of a rule-based partition of temporal intervals.
+They rather fall  on a discrete "grid" which itself is the result of a rule-based partition of temporal intervals.
 The resulting rhythmic organization  is inherently hierarchical: beats are divided into equal units (i.e., sub-beats) or compounded into longer units (i.e., the measures).
 Further recursive divisions often occur, generating a hierarchy of pulses called metrical structure.
 For instance: